 Time-Lock Puzzles.
 One of the main challenges that we face in constructing a fully-compatible PC for Monero is the lack of a time-lock functionality of its scripting language.
 To "simulate" this functionality off-chain, our constructions will resort to the usage of time-lock puzzles [19].
-This approach translates waiting time into performing some inherently sequential computational task, such as repeated squaring on groups of unknown order.
-The drawback of this solution is that PC users are required to run a background process for each PC that they are part of.
+This approach translates waiting time into performing some inherently sequential computational task, such as repeated squares on unknown order groups.
+The drawback of this solution is that PC users must run a background process for each PC that they are part of.

 We believe that the benefits offered by PCs (e.g. the significant increase in transaction volume) largely outweigh the burden of maintaining an additional background computation running.
 Considering that the typical time-lock duration for channels is in the order of a couple of days, the computational cost associated with it appears to be modest, especially in comparison with the one required to run proof-of-work based consensus.
-To further mitigate this issue, we also propose an approach to batch the solution of multiple puzzles into a single one (see Section 5.2 for details).
+To further mitigate this issue, we also propose an approach to batch multiple puzzles' solution into a single one (see Section 5.2 for details).

 In terms of practicality, the sequential function that we consider (repeated squaring) has been the subject of a large academic [20]-[22] and industrial [23]-[25] effort to study its exact complexity on commodity machines.
-Functionalities that rely on repeated computation of squares have been integrated in the Chia network [26], [27] and their adoption is currently being considered by Ethereum [25], [28], [29].
+Functionalities that rely on repeated computation of squares have been integrated in the Chia network [26], [27] and is currently being considered by Ethereum [25], [28], [29].

-It is possible that some parties possess hardware with a more powerful processing power, and could solve time-lock puzzles much earlier than other parties.
-In a recent work [30], it was shown that this hardware disparity could result in a 60% difference in the time taken to solve a time-lock puzzle.
-This could affect security for a party who is caught off-guard by another party who ended up solving the puzzle much earlier than expected.
-One way to deal with this problem is for the potential "victim" party to take action well before a conservative estimate of when the puzzle might be solved.
-Especially in the case of PayMo where Alice has to solve a time-lock puzzle for time T to close a payment channel with Bob, Bob must make sure to close the channel well ahead of the time T that he expects Alice to solve a time-lock puzzle and close the channel.
+It is possible that some parties possess hardware with more powerful processing power and could solve time-lock puzzles much earlier than other parties.
+In a recent work [30], it was shown that this hardware disparity could result in a 60% difference in the time taken to solve a time-lock puzzle using reasonable AWS machines.
+This could affect security for a party who is caught off-guard by another party who ended up solving the puzzle much earlier (in real-time) than expected.
+One way to deal with this problem is for the "victim" party to take action well before a conservative estimate (based on concrete lower bounds on sequential squaring [31]) of when the other party might solve the puzzle.
+For instance, if Alice has to solve a time-lock puzzle for time \mathbf{T} to take some action against Bob, Bob must make sure to counter this step well ahead of time corresponding to \mathbf{T} .

 Uni-directional vs Bi-directional Channels.
 While the protocol in [12] with the system-wide changes to Monero supports bi-directional PCs, PAYMO only supports uni-directional PCs.
 That is, payments from Alice to Bob and from Bob to Alice require opening two separate channels.
-Bi-directional are desirable in practice as they increase the capacity of the payment network and achieving such channels in a Monero compatible way is an interesting open problem.
+Bi-directional is desirable in practice as they increase the payment network's capacity, and achieving them in a Monero-compatible way is an interesting open problem.